 This overwhelming feeling coupled with the already everyday needs and demands of life make it even more difficult to find the courage, energy, and hope to dig out of the mess.
 If you’re at this place of hopelessness in your marriage, seek out a counselor.
 If you’re afraid you’re on the road to hopelessness, here are some suggestions to work on:

-Do not use the word divorce unless you are filing.
+- Do not use the word divorce unless you are in the process of filing.